-The neuropsychological assessment will then take place at a location convenient to you.
+The neuropsychological assessment will then take place at a location convenient to you and your child.
 The appointment will last a maximum of 2.5 hours, with plenty of breaks given as needed.
 We may need a second appointment to complete the assessment.